 The Cool Zone may be closed if the forecasted temperature for the day is below 70 degrees.

-Nature’s Neighbourhood is yet another part of the Toledo Zoo Ohio built especially for the kids.
+Nature’s Neighbourhood is another part of the Toledo Zoo Ohio, built especially for the kids.

 The younger visitors can sweat it out on the one-of-a-kind treehouse and climbing wall.

-Or get their feet wet and get their hands dirty with sand at the Stream & Beach.
+Or get their feet wet and dirty their hands with sand at the Stream & Beach.

 They can visit the Butterfly Hut to learn about the various stages of life of the Monarch butterflies.